Elekester/Starlit-Village/Rules/Starlit Village's Line Strike Tournament Rules.md

 1. Players sit at their assigned tables with their registered characters.
 2. Players verify their opponent's character name matches the announced name.
-3. Players choose any of their constructed decks and begin the game.
+3. Players choose any of their registered decks and begin the game.

 The game is considered to have begun once all players are sat at the assigned table.